English Literatures MA

 Optional Modules

-You will choose one 30 credit optional module from the following list, to be studied in Semester Two.
+You will choose either the 30-credit Work Placement module or two 15-credit option modules from the list below.
 Please note that optional modules are based on individual staff specialisms and subject to change each year.
-This is an indicative list.
+This is an indicative list:

 "The work placement module gave me the opportunity to work in the education sector whilst conducting my studies.
 This module helped my confidence to grow, and the support of the lecturers and informative seminars firmly confirmed the decision that teaching is the right career path for me.
 I have since been accepted onto the Teach First programme. "